pristinakoon/pristinakoon.github.io/_pages/research.md

 - Mixed languages & Creolistics

 ## Presentations ##
 Lexical-Selection Requirements are Stricter in Unilingual than Code-Switched Utterances.
+Poster presented at Boston Morphology Workshop, Boston University, Boston, United States.
+1-2 May 2026.

-Talk presented at Rutgers Graduate Syposium (Interfaces in Languages: Insights from SLA & Bilingualism).
-Rutgers University, New Brunswick, United States.
+Navigating conflicting requirements: L-selection in Indonesian-English bilinguals.
+Talk presented at Rutgers Graduate Syposium (Interfaces in Languages: Insights from SLA & Bilingualism), Rutgers University, New Brunswick, United States.
 17 April 2026.

 Contact-Induced Change of Betawi Suffix -nya/nye.
 Talk presented at Society of Pidgin and Creole Linguistics 2026, Virtual.
 14-15 January 2026.